Solving the Workflow Satisfiability Problem using General Purpose Solvers: WSP and its complexity

 \section{WSP and its complexity}

 Let $S$ be a set of steps, $U$ a set of users, $C$ a set of non-unary constraints whose scopes are subsets of $S$ (called just \emph{constraints} in what follows\footnote{We will formally define a constraint later in this section.}) and $A$ an \emph{authorisation function} (or, just \emph{authorisation}) $A:\ S \rightarrow 2^U$.
 Thus, every WSP instance is given by a quadruple $(S,U,C,A)$.
 A \emph{plan} $\pi$ is a function $\pi: S\rightarrow U$.
 The aim is to decide whether there is plan which is \emph{authorised} i.e.\ $\pi(s)\in A(s)$ for each $s\in S$, and \emph{eligible} i.e.\ satisfies all constraints.
 A plan is called \emph{valid} if it is authorised and eligible.
-If a WSP instance $(S,U,C,A)$ has a valid plan, it is called \emph{satisfiable} and otherwise \emph{unsatisfiable}.
-It is easy to see that the WSP with only binary SoD constraints is NP-hard as it is equivalent to the well-known NP-hard \textsc{Graph List Colouring} problem.
+If a WSP instance $(S,U,A,C)$ has a valid plan, it is called \emph{satisfiable} and otherwise \emph{unsatisfiable}.
+It is easy to see that the WSP with only binary SoD constraints is NP-hard as it is equivalent to the well-known NP-hard \textsc{Graph List Colouring} problem~\cite{diestel}.

 Let us denote $|S|$ by $k$ and $|U|$ by $n$.
 Wang and Li~\cite{WaLi10} observed that in real-world WSP instances $k$ is often much smaller than $n$.
+In other words, while the instances of WSP can be large, practical values of $k$ are usually small.
 This led them to introduce parametrisation of the WSP by $k$.
 We will also study this parameterisations like several other papers, cf.~\cite{CoCrGaGuJo14,CohenCGGJ16,GuWa16,KarapetyanPGG19}.
 Wang and Li showed that the WSP is W[1]-hard.

 \begin{remark} In fact, Wang and Li~\cite{WaLi10} proved the following result.
 Let $\rho$ be a binary relation on $U$ and let $S=\set{s_1, \ldots, s_k}$.
 Then the WSP is W[1]-hard if $A(s)=U$ for every $s\in S$ and $C$ consists of $k \choose 2$ constraints $c_{i,j}$ with $1\le j<i\le k$ such that a plan $\pi$ satisfies $c_{i,j}$ if and only if $(\pi(s_i),\pi(s_j))\in \rho$.
 The W[1]-hardness follows by a simple reduction from the \textsc{(Graph) Independent Set} problem\footnote{Set $\rho$ to be the non-adjacency relation in the input graph.}, which is W[1]-hard. \end{remark}